cadejscroggins/warmwinters.org/content/clothing-drives.md

 <h3>Clothing Drives</h3>

-<p class="intro-text">Socks are the #1 most requested item at every
-homeless shelter, yet are the least donated item.
-Labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco labore et dolore.</p>
+<p class="intro-text">Socks are the #1 most requested item at every homeless shelter, yet are the least donated item.
+We provide socks and other clothing to those in need.</p>

 <h4>Our Approach</h4>